 Bordeaux is probably the region with the greatest wine reputation in the world (come on, along with Burgundy to be fair).
-And while the number of grape varieties, appellations and estates can sometimes be overwhelming, you'll see that it's not that complicated to find your way around in Gironde!
+And while the number of grape varieties, appellations and estates can sometimes be overwhelming, you'll see that it's not that complicated to navigate in Gironde!

-A wind of renewal is indeed blowing over the region for some time now, and certain properties are moving away from so-called "traditional" wines with often pronounced oakiness to turn towards more festive and lighter cuvées, focused on pleasure and fruit.
+A wind of renewal is indeed blowing over the region for some time now, and some properties are moving away from so-called "traditional" wines with often marked oakiness to turn towards more festive and lighter cuvées, focused on pleasure and fruit.

 Bordeaux: 6 key grape varieties